-An in situ investigation of the role of chemisorbed hydrogen on the electronic and structural properties of size-controlled Pt NPs supported on γ -Al2O3 was carried out via XANES and EXAFS.
-In situ XANES measurements on ~0.8 nm Pt NPs (Pt22) revealed an increase in the hydrogen coverage on the surface of the NPs (H/Pt ratio) with increasing hydrogen pressure from 1 to 21 bar at 25°C. Furthermore, EXAFS measurements revealed a change in the structure of the NPs from 2D to 3D, evidenced by increasing Pt-Pt CNs and decreasing Pt-O (NP/support interface) coordination numbers.
-This study highlights the dynamic nature of NP catalysts under industrially relevant conditions and the superior adsorption capacity of subnanometer particles, properties which have high importance to catalyst design.
+An in situ investigation of the role of chemisorbed hydrogen on the electronic and structural properties of size-controlled Pt nanoparticles (NPs) supported on γ -Al2O3 was performed by means of X-ray absorption near-edge structure (XANES) and extended X-ray-absorption fine-structure (EXAFS) measurements.
+In situ XANES measurements on approximately 0.8 nm Pt NPs (Pt22) revealed an increase in the hydrogen coverage on the surface of the NPs (H/Pt ratio) with increasing hydrogen pressure from 1 to 21 bar at 25 °C. Furthermore, EXAFS measurements revealed a change in the structure of the NPs from 2D to 3D, evidenced by increasing Pt-Pt coordination numbers and decreasing Pt-O (NP/support interface) coordination numbers.
+This study highlights the dynamic nature of NP catalysts under industrially relevant conditions and the superior adsorption capacity of subnanometer particles, properties that have high importance to catalyst design.

-Experimental Methods
+Experimental Section

-Pt/γ-Al2O3 NPs were prepared in solution via inverse micelle encapsulation.
+Pt/γ -Al2O3 NPs were prepared in solution through inverse micelle encapsulation.
 A PS-b-P2VP diblock copolymer was dissolved in toluene to create micellar cages, which were then loaded with Pt by adding H2PtCl6 to the solution and stirring for 2 days.
 The molar ratio of Pt to polymer P2VP was 0.05.
-The solution was then filtered, nanocrystalline γ -Al2O3 powder (average grain size 40 nm) was added, and then the solution was stir-dried in air at 60°C. The Pt/γ-Al2O3 NPs were then calcined at 375°C in O2 for 24 hours to remove the polymer, and X-ray photoelectron spectroscopy was used to demonstrate that the encapsulating polymers were completely removed, as indicated by the absence of a C 1s signal.
-The size and shape of the prepared NPs was determined using a combination of low temperature EXAFS multiple scattering analysis and TEM diameter measurements.
-Details on the shape analysis are given in the Suppl.
-Figure S1.
-The above synthesis resulted in a narrow size distribution (size-selected) (0.8 ± 0.2 nm) Pt NPs with approximately 22 atoms (Pt22) in a flat (2D) bilayer shape.^[14]
+The solution was then filtered, nanocrystalline γ -Al2O3 powder (average grain size 40 nm) was added, and then the solution was stir-dried in air at 60°C. The Pt/γ -Al2O3 NPs were then calcined at 375 °C in O2 for 24 h to remove the polymer, and X-ray photoelectron spectroscopy was used to demonstrate that the encapsulating polymers were completely removed, as indicated by the absence of a C 1s signal.
+The size and shape of the prepared NPs was determined using a combination of low-temperature EXAFS multiple scattering analysis and TEM diameter measurements.
+Details on the shape analysis are given in Figure S1.
+The above synthesis resulted in size-selected Pt NPs (0.8 \pm 0.2 nm), with approximately 22 atoms (Pt{22}) in a flat (2 D) bilayer shape.^[14]

 XAFS measurements were performed at Beamline 10-ID-B of the Advanced Photon Source at Argonne National Laboratory.
-60 mg of the Pt/ γ -Al2O3 sample was loaded into an in situ high pressure reaction cell allowing pressurization above 20 bars.^[20] The reaction cell was housed within a furnace allowing for sample heating via an external PID temperature controller.
-The Pt L3 edge was measured in transmission mode, and at least three spectra were acquired at each pressure condition for signal averaging.
+The Pt/ γ -Al_2O_3 sample (60 mg) was loaded into an in situ beryllium high-pressure reaction cell allowing pressurization above 20 bar.^[20] The reaction cell was housed within a furnace allowing for sample heating by means of an external PID temperature controller.
+The Pt L3-edge was measured in transmission mode, and at least three spectra were acquired at each pressure condition for signal averaging.
 The gas flows were controlled using Brooks mass flow controllers.
-The sample was first reduced in 50% H2 balanced by He at a flow of 50 mL/min at 375°C. Next, the sample was cooled to 25°C and measured at atmospheric pressure in H2, then measurements were taken after the cell was pressurized to 6, 11, 16, and 21 bar of H2.
-The reactor was then depressurized to 4 bar, flushed with He, and heated to 375° C to remove all H2 from the sample, and a measurement of the adsorbate free NPs was taken at 25° C in 4 bar He.
-A final set of measurements was taken at 375° C in H2 pressures of 0.15, 0.5, and 3 bar.
+The sample was first reduced in 50% H2 balanced by He at a flow of 50 mLmin-1 at 375 °C. Next, the sample was cooled to 25 °C and measured at atmospheric pressure in H2, then measurements were taken after the cell was pressurized to 6, 11, 16, and 21 bar of H2.
+The reactor was then depressurized to 4 bar, flushed with He, and heated to 375 °C to remove all H2 from the sample, and a measurement of the adsorbate-free NPs was taken at 25 °C in 4 bar He.
+A final set of measurements was taken at 375 °C in H2 pressures of 0.15, 0.5, and 3 bar.